jmtemple/HTML-CSS/README.md

 <p align="center"><a href="https://github.com/jmtemple/HTML-CSS/blob/master/images/Fig_J.png?raw=true"><img class="aligncenter" src="https://github.com/jmtemple/HTML-CSS/blob/master/images/Fig_J.png?raw=true" /></a></p>

-44. Repl.it has another function that will be helpful as we develop our websites.
-Click the `Run` button and your `.html` document will display in Replit's web browser.

-45. At any time you can check the way that your code will render clicking `Run`.
+45. At any time you can check the way that your code will render by saving, and clicking on the .html link/refreshing the page.

-46. Save the file in a dedicated new folder for this project, and call it `index.html.`
+46. Save the file in a dedicated folder for this project, and call it `index.html.`

 <blockquote>Why <code>index.html</code>? <code>index.html</code> is the name of the default landing page for websites.
 The web server (the computer hosing the site) will automatically recognize <code>index.html</code> as the first page or the home page of a website.
 Some servers use other variations like <code>home.html</code>, but we’ll use <code>index.html</code>.</blockquote>